astronomer/airflow-guides/guides/dynamic-tasks.md

 In this section you'll learn how to pass mapping information to a downstream task for each of the following scenarios:

 - Both tasks are defined using the TaskFlow API.
-- The upstream task is defined using the TaskFlow API and the downstream task is using a traditional operator.
+- The upstream task is defined using the TaskFlow API and the downstream task is defined using a traditional operator.
 - The upstream task is defined using a traditional operator and the downstream task is defined using the TaskFlow API.
 - Both tasks are defined using traditional operators.